philszalay/threejs-boilerplate/readme.md

 ```

 Running the script for the first time will do the initial setup automatically and your project will be published automatically.
 The gh-pages settings can be found in your repository settings (`Settings -> Pages`).

+## Formatting/Linting
+Install https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint in your VS Code to use eslint for formatting and linting.
+A configuration file (`.eslintrc.js`) is already provided in the project.